mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 In the simple multi-region simulation example, the only values that were saved during each trial of the simulation were values of variables calculated internally by the model.
 Sometimes, a user may need to perform other calculations before or after each trial is run.
 For example, the SCC is calculated using two models, so this calculation needs to happen in a post-trial function, as shown below.

 Here we define a `post_trial_function` called `my_scc_calculation` which will calculate the SCC for each trial of the simulation.
-Notice that this function retrieves and uses the payload object that was previously stored in the Simulation definition.
+Notice that this function retrieves and uses the payload object that was previously stored in the `SimulationDef`.

 ```jldoctest tutorial4; output = false
 function my_scc_calculation(sim_inst::SimulationInstance, trialnum::Int, ntimesteps::Int, tup::Nothing)
     mm = sim_inst.models[1]
     discount_factors, scc_results = Mimi.payload(sim_inst)  # Unpack the payload object